mandeepsangha/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+line 1 x is declared as a global variable line 4 x is declared as a local variable within line 3  and 6 {}

 ## Question 2

 Take a look at the following code: